 Robert O. Messing M.D.

 Dr. Messing received an MD in 1979 from Stanford University.
-He trained in Internal Medicine from 1979-1981 at the University of Virginia, and then in Neurology at UCSF from 1981-1984, followed by a postdoctoral fellowship in neuroscience at UCSF from 1984-86 with David A. Greenberg MD, PhD.
+He trained in Internal Medicine from 1979-1981 at the University of Virginia, and then in Neurology at UCSF from 1981-1984, followed by a postdoctoral fellowship in Neuroscience at UCSF from 1984-86 with David A. Greenberg MD, PhD.
 He became a faculty member in Neurology at UCSF in 1986, and served as a member of the UCSF Neuroscience Graduate Program and a Principal Investigator at the Ernest Gallo Clinic and Research Center, where he became Vice President for Internal Affairs and the founding Director of the NIAAA-funded Alcohol Center for Translational Genetics at UCSF from 2008-2013.
 In 2013 he was recruited to the University of Texas at Austin and served from 2013-15 as the Vice Provost for Biomedical Sciences to help launch the Dell Medical School.
 From 2015-17 he served as Associate Dean for Research Development for the Dell Medical School.
-In September 2017 he became director of the Waggoner Center for Alcohol and Addiction Research at UT Austin.
+In September 2017 he became Director of the Waggoner Center for Alcohol and Addiction Research, and in 2019 became Chair of the Department of Neuroscience at UT Austin.